ocaml-flambda/flambda-backend/jane/doc/proposals/kind-inference.md

 ----------------------- T_POLY
 Γ ⊢ ('a : jkind). σ : κ {q}

-TODO
+(* CR layouts v2.8: Some simple cases of polymorphic variants now get more precise kinds in the compiler; update this to reflect that *) TODO
 ---------------------------------------- T_POLY_VARIANT
 Γ ⊢ polymorphic_variant : value; ⟪⊤_Ξ⟫ {not_best}